pragmatical/AzOpenAIEvals/README.md

 This repo contains a completionfunction for using azure openai chat completions api for running evals.

+NOTE: this requires an Azure OpenAI resource and credentials for that resource, even though we will be running evaluations against that Azure OpenAI API resource, there is still a need to provide a key for OpenAI API as the oaieval CLI requires it.

 ## Usage

 1. Install project required packages by runing the following command